A time-stretcher such as Rubber Band Library has to be handled a little differently from a typical audio effect.

 When speeding up or slowing down audio, there is by definition a difference between the input and output "rates" of the processor.
 If you supply N samples as input to the processor, then you will get more than N (when slowing down) or fewer (when speeding up) as output.

-This must be the case for any audio time stretcher library, but on top of this, with Rubber Band the effective rate can also differ locally depending on the locations of detected features such as percussive transients, which it usually tries to pass through unmodified.
+This must be the case for any audio time stretcher library.
+But on top of this, with Rubber Band the effective rate can also differ locally depending on the locations of detected features such as percussive transients.

-This means that the input and output rates are not always in a stable ratio: the ratio you set behaves like a long-term average, rather than a fixed ratio for every processing block.
+This means that the input and output rates are not always in a stable ratio: the ratio you set behaves a little bit like a long-term average, rather than a fixed ratio for every processing block.

 using available